 Local density fluctuations are a characteristic signature of a first-order phase transition.
 Baryons, formed via the coalescence of quarks at hadronization, could be sensitive to these local parton density fluctuations at the phase transition boundary.
-In order to explore this, the multiplicity distribution of protons is studied in subvolumes obtained by partitioning the azimuthal phase space.
+In order to explore this, the multiplicity distribution of protons is studied in the subvolumes obtained by partitioning the azimuthal phase space.
 Mixed events are constructed to wash out any event-by-event signal but to preserve background effects, and thus serve as a baseline.

-Measurements of the standard deviation of proton multiplicity distributions 14 in azimuthal partitions of Au+Au collisions are made as a function of the num-15 ber of protons in the full azimuth.
-Deviations of these distribution widths from 16 those of the mixed event baseline are interpreted as a measure of azimuthal 17 correlation between proton tracks.
-Correlation strengths extracted from these 18 measurements in BES I data at $\sqrt{s{NN}} = 7.7 - 62$ GeV are presented.
-These 19 results are compared with those obtained from the non-critical AMPT and MU-20 SIC+FIST model calculations.
-21
+Measurements of transformed proton multiplicity distributions in azimuthal partitions of Au+Au collisions at $\sqrt{s{NN}} = 7$ - 62 GeV will be presented in this poster as a function of beam energy and azimuthal partition size.
+These results are compared with those obtained from the AMPT and MUSIC+FIST model calculations.